Justices skeptical of argument to overturn Va. mining ban

-WASHINGTON (AP) — The Supreme Court seems skeptical of arguments by companies seeking to overturn a decades-old ban on uranium mining in Virginia.
+WASHINGTON (AP) — The Supreme Court seemed reluctant Monday to agree with companies seeking to overturn a decades-old Virginia ban on mining radioactive uranium.

-The justices heard arguments Monday in a case brought by the owners of a massive uranium deposit in the state’s Pittsylvania County.
-It’s the largest known deposit in the U.S.
+The justices heard arguments in a case brought by the owners of a massive uranium deposit in Virginia’s Pittsylvania County, which borders North Carolina.
+It’s the largest known uranium deposit in the United States, and its owners have said it contains enough uranium to power all of the country’s nuclear reactors continuously for two years.

-Virginia says nothing in the federal Atomic Energy Act keeps it from banning the mining of the radioactive metal.
-But the uranium companies say the state’s ban is improper.
-They argue the state can’t ban uranium mining over concerns about the processing of uranium and the safe storage of radioactive waste.
+Virginia says nothing in the federal Atomic Energy Act keeps it from banning uranium mining, which it has done since the 1980s.
+But the uranium companies argue that the state’s purpose in passing the ban was improper.
+The companies argue the state can’t ban uranium mining based on concerns about radiological hazards connected with what happens next: processing the radioactive uranium and storing the radioactive waste that results.
+Virginia says its purpose doesn’t matter.

-Justices across the ideological spectrum appeared to have concerns during arguments about looking at the purpose of the ban.
+During arguments Monday, both liberal and conservative justices seemed to voice concerns about wading into lawmakers’ motives in passing the mining ban.
+Conservative Justice Neil Gorsuch and Chief Justice John Roberts and liberal justices Elena Kagan and Sonia Sotomayor all seemed to raise issues with doing so.

 Most Read Nation & World Stories